 Complete the course registration form and submit it by the deadline dates to the Master of Arts – Interdisciplinary Studies (MA-IS) program office.
-Manual registration forms are provided by the MA-IS office for students who are sponsored or paying by cheque, money order, or student loan.
+Manual registration forms are provided by the MA-IS office for students who are sponsored or who are paying by cheque, money order, or student loan.

 Ninety (90) days after the original course completion date, a grade will be assigned to the course.
-Students who have not submitted the required course work, are assigned a failing grade (F).
+Students who have not submitted the required course work are assigned a failing grade (F).

 Grouped study courses cannot extend their courses.

 Students may re-register in a course only if they have received a final grade of 59 per cent or lower, or have withdrawn from the course in good standing.
 In re-registering, students must complete all course requirements and pay the full course fee.
 Both the initial registration and the re-registration will appear on the student’s transcript.

 Students may withdraw up until the course contract end date (refer to MA-IS Academic Schedule) by submitting an MA-IS Withdrawal Request Form.
 The date of withdrawal will be the postmark on the request, or if the notice is hand-delivered or faxed, the University date stamp.

 Students who withdraw from a course within the first month of the course start date will have the record of registration deleted from their official transcript.
 If a student withdraws from a course after the first month of the course and before the last day of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty.